 - A future-proof integration framework that easily meets both today’s and tomorrow’s ever-changing digital environment (including blockchain, AI, machine learning, etc.)

-With SEEBURGER Integration, retailers can enjoy the following advantages:
+With SEEBURGER BIS, retailers can enjoy the following advantages:

 - Speedy and reliable ship-from-store fulfillment capabilities